-The French magnate behind LVMH moved to incorporate Christian Dior into his luxury goods empire in a 12 billion-euro ($13 billion) deal.
-It is the latest business coup for Bernard Arnault, who has expanded LVMH to include dozens of leading luxury brands — from high-end champagne and whiskies, to exclusive Louis Vuitton handbags, Hermes (Arnault still holds a small stake following the parties’ showdown in 2014), Kenzo and Givenchy perfumes.
+LVMH chairman Bernard Arnault has made a $13 billion bid to bring the long-affiliated but technically separate Christian Dior brand under the umbrella of his luxury goods conglomerate.
+Arnault, who has expanded LVMH to include dozens of leading luxury brands — from yacht makers and spirits brands to Louis Vuitton, Hermes (Arnault still holds a small stake following the parties’ showdown in 2014), Givenchy, Celine and Loewe.

-Insisting that there would not be a major upheaval, LVMH Chief Financial Officer Jean-Jacques Guiony said the Arnault family, "decided it would make sense to invest 12 billion euros of their private money" into further consolidating their holdings.
-"That's a major decision and major commitment, and proof of faith and confidence for the future," he said.
+LVMH Chief Financial Officer Jean-Jacques Guiony said in a statement on the heels of the news of the bid that Arnault "decided it would make sense to invest 12 billion euros of their private money" into further consolidating their holdings.
+"That's a major decision and major commitment, and proof of faith and confidence for the future."

 It is not a done deal yet, however.
 "The proposed deal will still need regulatory approval and consultations with workers," per the AP.